-The Company maintains the majority of its cash balances with a lending institution, which has serviced mortgages on certain investments (see Note E).
+The Company maintains the majority of its cash balances with a lending institution, which has serviced mortgages on certain investments.
 These cash equivalents are not restricted and can be withdrawn at any time without penalty.

-5. Accrued Income, Accounts Receivable and Mortgage Interest Receivable
+5. Accrued Income and Accounts Receivable

 Accrued income consists of estimates of tenant farmer obligations due to the Company in accordance with the variable farm revenue and crop income as stated in the lease agreement.
 Estimates of variable farm revenues are based on a calculation of farm revenues exceeding a certain amount (as defined in the individual lease agreements) and the excess being partially due to the Company.
 Crop income is income related to a crop share arrangement with one of the Company's farmers.
 Accounts receivable are uncollateralized tenant obligations due under normal trade terms.
-Mortgage interest receivable is mortgage interest income due to the Company.
 Management individually reviews all accrued income and receivables and, based on an assessment of current creditworthiness, estimates the portion, if any, of the balance that will not be collected.